Hello! We are SHIHA TEAPOT SHOP in Tokyo Japan. We introduce you Tokoname Teapots in this blog.

 Technique and Tradition of Tokoname Teapot

-Teapot artists and studios in Tokoname have very high technique of making good teapots, which is good water flow, light body, nice griping..etc
+Teapot artists and studios in Tokoname have very high technique of making teapots, which is good water flow, light body, nice griping..etc.
+They are teapot professional.

-Tokoname Teapot is Japan’s official “Traditional Craft（伝統工芸品）” certified by Ministry of Economy, Trade and Industry of Japanese Government.
+Tokoname Teapot is Japan’s official “Traditional Craft” certified by the Japanese Government (Ministry of Economy, Trade and Industry).

 Styles of Teapot – Tokoname Teapot